2017 Early Decision Program

-When both Math and English or ESL assessments are complete, you will receive a Student Success Passport outlining the remaining Early Decision steps (orientation, Title IX training, group counseling, and registration).
+When both Math and English or ESL assessments are complete, you will receive a Student Success Passport outlining the remaining Early Decision steps (orientation, Title IX training, program planning, and registration).

 Step 4: Complete Online Orientation

-Step 5: Participate in a Student Education Planning workshop at Chabot College
+Step 5: Participate in a Student Program Planning workshop at Chabot College

 You will select a day for the planning workshop once you have completed your assessments.